joshuaSmith2021/firebase-auth/README.md

 ```
   - Replace the values inside <these things> with the actual API keys, links, etc.
 2. Add login and registration handling to `login.js` and `register.js`.
 They have a `loginSuccess()` function and a `regSuccess()` function, respectively.
 These functions are fired on successful logins, so they can redirect to the home page, launch a cloud function, etc.
 3. (optional) Compress `login.js` and `register.js` and update the login and registration pages to point to the compressed files.
 I would recommend [jscompress](https://jscompress.com), a free, open source JavaScript compressor that works online with no downloads.

+Also be sure to properly use the Google sign in buttons.